-Pain is an expected and necessary part of the healing process after a total knee replacement.
+Pain is an expected and necessary part of the healing process after a replacement.

-- It is normal to have pain when you awake from surgery. - It is also normal to feel an increase in pain 12-24 hours after surgery as the stronger medications used during surgery wear off. - This early increase in pain does not mean there has been any damage to the replacement. - This is your nervous system becoming more efficient at sensing the healing that is taking place in your knee. - Your nervous system will become less sensitive over time.
-Participation in physical therapy with appropriate rest and medication use will help with this process. - Rest assured that your new joint is in place and is nearly impossible to damage in your early recovery.
+- It is normal to have pain when you awake from surgery. - o It is also normal to feel an increase in pain 12-24 hours after surgery as the stronger medications used during surgery wear off. - This early increase in pain does not mean there has been any damage. - This is your nervous system becoming more efficient at sensing the healing that is taking place in your knee. - Your nervous system will become less sensitive over time.
+Participation in physical therapy with appropriate rest and medication use will help with this process. - Rest assured that your new joint is in place and is difficult to damage in your early recovery process except if you were to fall onto it. - At 3 months from surgery you should be approximately 60-70% recovered.
+You will continue to improve for another 15 months in pain and function as your quadriceps muscle strength improves.